 Instructions

 • Place the skillet in the oven and bake for 20 minutes or until the chicken is cooked through.
-Enjoy with spinach salad, rice, quinoa salad, or on its own.
+Enjoy with arugula salad, rice or on its own.

 Notes